 With only one person working at the pub that day the menu was limited to toasties (basically grilled cheese sandwiches) and the kids bided their time by making towers out of beer mats.
 The wait was worth it (for the adults) as the melted Welsh cheese was great (albeit a bit too sharp for Ava).

 Ava claims that she was convinced to stop playing football (soccer) with Matthew and Haydn by a claim from Abby that we could go on a five block walk to get to a castle.
 Starting off on a well worn footpath, the first sign said that it would be 1.5 miles to the castle.
 With that in mind, along with very simple written directions from the proprietors of the house where we stayed, this walk looked easy peasy.
 Unfortunately, the clear path and good signage wouldn't last for long.
 Making our way over stiles, through kissing gates, and up a small hill we continued to follow the small signs on the intermittent posts.
+Climbing further up the hill, on a muddy trail, and avoiding the horse manure, we eventually found an open field filled with small, friendly ponies.
+Don't worry, none of the kids came down with foot and mouth disease.

 The only problem with this revelation is that there wasn't a sign or path marker in sight.
 We did, however, find an old man with a dog and walking stick and asked him where to go.
 He was quite impressed that we were heading to the castle and warned that it was a long ways away (an ominous sign).
 He offered us two options - walk along the road or walk down the path full of brambles.
 We chose the latter path and walked through the narrow, brambly path being careful to avoid thorn or stick in the eye, and pausing here and there to dislodge prickly growths from tearing shirts and jackets.
 Eventually the pathway opened up a bit and we had some room to walk.